Skip to main content

 Before starting:

-• PgBouncer must be accessible from the host running the exporter
+• PgBouncer must be reachable from the host running the exporter, over its admin console (the virtual pgbouncer database on the listen port, default 6432).

-• The exporter must be accessible from the host running the Collector
+• The exporter must be reachable from the host running the Collector, on :9127.

 What You'll Monitor